 Am I affected?

-The new requirements apply to a wide variety of entities, including:
+The requirements apply to a wide variety of entities, including:

 - Financial, non-financial and central EU counterparties.
 This includes the EU branches of non-EU counterparties